sunericd/SpatialAgingClock/README.md

 - Female C57BL/6J mice
 - C57BL/6J hybrid male mice
 - Other single-cell transcriptomics technologies (STARmap, ISS, 10x Chromium, SmartSeq, etc)
+    - Note that some technologies have higher percentage of zero counts than MERFISH (e.g. STARmap and ISS) and we observe slightly degraded accuracy in the absolute age prediction on these modalities.
 - Gene panel including at least 60 genes shared with the spatial aging clocks
 - Other brain regions not listed above
 - Most experimental perturbations and disease states